grusha89/digitalgarden/_notes/Documents/Documents grid/Grid. Bulk actions.md

 * "Total to be pay": amount + currency
 * "Mark as paid" - ignores payment via bank API, just marks the document as paid
 * "Pay by transfer" - if all conditions are correct, user is redirected to the third party banking page
+	* When payment is being processed the dialog window with pending info is displayed "Confirming your payment, please wait"

 ***Validations